 H4L will support the Government of Nepal (GoN) to achieve the following results:

 - The GoN decentralizes planning and budgeting and localizes health governance to meet the needs of communities according to a collaborative framework and implementation guidelines

 - Implementation of the Collaborative Frameword in six demonstration districts laying a foundation for nation-wide scale-up

 - HFOMCs effectively manage facilities, helping improve access to and use of health services and improved quality of care

 - District and regional MoH review meetings effectively use data to identify and monitor actions to improve performance

 - The National Health Research Council leads a collaborative process with academics, practitioners and donors to prioritize studies for a national research agenda

 - Facility-based quality improvement system is institutionalized nationwide

 - Gender-based violence and early marriage are reduced

 - Pre-service training and teaching methods for Auxiliary Nurse Midwives strengthened

-- Use of maternal, newborn, child health and family planning services increased among adolescents and disadvantaged groups
+- Use of maternal, newborn, child health and family planning services is increased among adolescents, and marginalized and disadvantaged groups